Header Cover - What is Educational Technology? Header Background - What is Educational Technology?

 Teacher turnover

 A persistent issue in education is teacher turnover.
 One study cites a turnover rate as high as 16 percent among public school teachers in the U.S. Teachers leave their schools for different reasons, which is why it’s important to communicate with and get feedback from them early and often to head off a potential exit.
-A number of tools for feedback exist, including Jotform’s prebuilt feedback forms, which you can customize to suit your needs.
+A number of tools for feedback exist, including Jotform’s prebuilt teacher feedback forms, which you can customize to suit your needs.

 Stay up to date